sobhan-moosavi/Trajectory_Segmentation/README.md

 # Trajectory Segmentation Algorithm
 This repo contains the code and sample data for trajectory segmentation approach proposed in [1].
+Note that the original implementation of this algorithm is in Java, but we provide a Python Wrapper for convinience.

+## Implementation in Java
+Our segmentation solution is implemented in terms of three major parts as follows.

+### Building the Graph

+### Trajectory Transformation

+### Dynamic-programming based Segmentation

+## Python Wrapper
+We provide a wrapper on top of the jar files created for different parts of the original Java implementation.

+## Sample Data

+## How to Run

 ## References